 Enrico Martino journey as a documentary and travel photojournalist, writer and multimedia storyteller has taken him to more than sixty countries.
 Contributor to most important Italian and international magazines and exibited in international expositions, covering political and documentary assignments in Italy, Europe, Middle and Far East, Africa, USA and Latin America, from the Kippur War to the Sahel famine, the the collapse of communism in East Germany, Hungary and Romania and the life of many indigenous communities in Mexico.
 It was also the first Italian photojournalist to report the US Marines training camps .
 In the last years he specialized in travel photo and texts reportages.
 He is also member of Nuestra Mirada, the website of many Latin American photographers.
 The yearly collaboration with the magazine Meridiani, for which has realized nearly more than 150 reportages, has allowed him to develop cultural and social reportages that are the focus of his professional and personal research.
 He has been working with projects focused on cities social problems, in Mexico City with Caritas, the Catholic social service operating in over 200 countries, and in Turin’s survey with CNEL, Italy’s official organisation that provides information and data on Italian economic and social life.
 He contributed also to Amnesty International calendars for Italy.
 Enrico has worked as member of the international jury in Panasonic Lumix Award.

-Selected magazines: Meridiani, D-Repubblica, Epoca, Espresso, Panorama, Elle, Marie Claire, Europeo, Sette, Focus, Panorama Travel, In Viaggio, Airone, Atlante, Condé Nast Traveller, Belleuropa, Tuttoturismo, Gente Viaggi, Merian, Altair, Courier International, Der Spiegel, Die Zeit, Jeune Afrique, Rutas del Mundo, Morning Calm (South Korea).
+Selected magazines: Meridiani, D-Repubblica, Epoca, Espresso, Panorama, Elle, Marie Claire, Europeo, Sette, Focus, Panorama Travel, In Viaggio, Airone, Atlante, Condé Nast Traveller, Belleuropa, Tuttoturismo, Gente Viaggi, Merian, Altair, Courier International, Der Spiegel, Die Zeit, Jeune Afrique, Rutas del Mundo, Morning Calm (South Korea), Roads and Kingdoms (USA).

 Available for assignments in photojournalism, travel and documentary photography.